Quickguides

 International Arbitration Clauses

-Please note that in some countries there is a difference between "international arbitration" and "domestic arbitration".
-References here to "arbitration" are to international commercial arbitration (although much of this guide is equally applicable to domestic arbitration).
+Note that some jurisdictions draw a distinction between "international arbitration" and "domestic arbitration".
+References in this Quickguide to "arbitration" are to international commercial arbitration (although much of this guide is equally applicable to domestic arbitration).

 • they can have the dispute heard in a forum which they perceive to be more neutral than a national court;